 When you meet you’ll talk through your questionnaire in more detail and together you will agree a plan to support you based on your circumstances and the needs you identify.

 The programmes offer:

 • Support that is proven to improve relationships

 • Support that is tailored to you

 • Delivered at a time and place to suit you

 Courses are free and, where possible, support will be offered in your home or in your local community.

-This service is only on offer to residents of the following London boroughs: Westminster, Brent, Camden, Hammersmith & Fulham, Croydon, Brent and Lambeth, It also is available in Buckinghamshire CC, Cambridgeshire CC, Essex CC, Hertfordshire CC, Peterborough CC and Southend CC
+This service is only on offer to residents of the following London boroughs: Westminster, Kensington & Chelsea, Camden, Hammersmith & Fulham, Croydon, Brent and Lambeth, It also is available in Buckinghamshire CC, Cambridgeshire CC, Essex CC, Hertfordshire CC, Peterborough CC and Southend CC

 Parents are encouraged to commit fully to the course in order to gain the most benefit.

 Sessions range from individual, one-on-one, to group sessions between 8 to 12 parents depending on your particular needs.
 Creche facilities are not routinely available but may be offered if there is enough demand.